DR. WALTER PHARR CRAVEN HOUSE

 Section number 7

-the late 1870s and the turn of the century.
-Associated with the Craven
+late 1870s and the turn of the century.
+Associated with the Craven House is

-House is an assortment of farm outbuildings dating from the late 19th and
+an assortment of farm outbuildings dating from the late 19th and early 20th

-early 20th centuries.
-The tract, which is approximately five acres,
+centuries.
+The tract, which is approximately five acres, includes a small

-The weatherboarded frame Craven House represents a divergence from the
+frame Craven House represents a divergence from the I-house tradition

-I-house tradition that dominated middle and upperclass rural domestic
+that dominated middle and upperclass rural domestic architecture during the

 arches that were added in the 1960s, the porch retains its original

-surround.
-Windows around the main body of the house and rear ell are
+Windows around the main body of the house and rear ell are primarily

 The basically intact interior reflects the methods of construction, the